savantcare/patientfile/README.md

 1. When I look at variable, array, function, object, component the name should tell me what it is
 2. Short names
-3. If a function call is a api call the name will tell me it is a API call.
-Since API is a subset of fn so you do not need to repeat fn
+3. How are the different function types distinguished? apiGetAge -> This is api function cfGetAge -> This is computed function wfGetAge -> This is a watch function mfGetAge -> This is method function fnGetAge -> This is a non categorized function